joshuasearle/sorting-algorithm-visualiser/README.md

 <a href="https://joshuasearle.github.io/sorting-algorithm-visualiser/" target="_blank">click here to use it</a>

+<a target="_blank" rel="noopener noreferrer" href="https://joshuasearle.github.io/sorting-algorithm-visualiser/">click here to use it</a>

 This app lets you visualise your favourite sorting algorithms.
 You can pick the speed you'd like the animations to be, as well as change the speed mid visualisation.
 You can pick the number of elements you'd like to animate, and the visualisation automatically stops if you change it mid sort.